vtjc2002/LearnAI-Bootcamp/lab01.1-computer_vision/1_Setup.md

 ## 1_Setup:
 Estimated Time: 30-40 minutes

+> Note: If you have been provided an environment for completing this bootcamp, log in to the Azure Portal (in a private window) with the provided credentials.
+Connect to your VM.
+Next, complete Lab 1.1 Steps 2-4.
+Additionally, you need to make note of the keys provided (should be sent to the email address you provided) and add them to the appropriate sections in `settings.json` (see the beginning of Lab 1.2).

 ### Lab: Setting up your Azure Account

 You may activate an Azure free trial at [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/).